 1. The couple’s age:

 Age is a factor that has its own effect on fertility like any other way.
 Advancing the age of a woman has an impact on the amount and quality of the oocytes that are available.
 A majority of the embryos made from oocytes from women who are older than 42 are classified as aneuploidy, or chromosomally abnormal.
-The IVF rate of success dramatically drops when the woman is older than 35 years old.
+The IVF success rate dramatically drops when the woman is over 35 years old.

 Rates of success are